slavenf/sfl-pool-allocator/README.md

 Use `sfl::pool_allocator` as a drop-in replacement for `std::allocator`.

+Consider using `std::vector<T, sfl::pool_allocator<T>>` instead of `std::vector<T>`
+when the capacity of vector is small and the size of `T` is small.
+Memory for vector will be allocated from the pool if the capacity of vector multiplied by size of `T` is less than the maximal block size that memory pool is configured for.

+Also consider using `sfl::pool_allocator` when using `std::deque`, `std::list`,
+`std::map`, `std::set` and other associative containers.

 # Configuration

 All instances of `sfl::pool_allocator` are using the same memory pool